Photo credit: Vince Talotta/Toronto Star

 Thanks so much for coming by to check out Episode 146 of The New Family Podcast where we talk about raising kids in condos.

 We’re joined by writer and mom Jackie Burns for this episode of the show.
-Jackie and her husband are bring up their kids in a condo, as more and more families do these days.
+Jackie and her husband are bringing up their kids in a condo, as more and more families do these days.
+So if moving to a condo with your family is something that you have all agreed on, starting the process of finding Eddie Yan homes for sale (if you’re thinking of moving to Vancouver for example) could be a step worth taking.
+The same goes for wherever you decide to move to.
+We all know how stressful finding a home can be, so speaking to a professional realtor could make this a lot easier.
 She and I dig into the mythology in our culture about how being successful in providing for a family means having your own backyard.

 And we dive into all the benefits of condo living that we don’t hear about as much as we should, considering there are companies like Piermont Grand EC that have properties like these to offer people.